Danhdere/world_vision/README.md

 A new folder with the program’s files will appear.
 It should be named world_vision

-#Step 6: Creating an OpenAI API Account to pay for API calls
+## Step 3: Creating an OpenAI API Account to pay for API calls
 1. Add Payment & Fund Your OpenAI API Account
    Even though OpenAI gives you a free trial credit when you first sign up, you’ll need to add a payment method if you want to keep using       the API after that.
 Here’s how: